tlswg/tls13-spec/draft-ietf-tls-tls13.md

-- Do you use a strong and, most importantly, properly seeded random number generator (see {{random-number-generation-and-seeding}}) Diffie-Hellman private values, the DSA "k" parameter, and other security-critical values?
+- Do you use a strong and, most importantly, properly seeded random number generator (see {{random-number-generation-and-seeding}}) Diffie-Hellman private values, the ECDSA "k" parameter, and other security-critical values?

 # Backward Compatibility